Using Documint? If you switch to Typeflow, we offer you a 20% discount!

 When Documint is better: If you need integrations beyond Airtable/Softr (Notion, Salesforce, HubSpot, Google Sheets), Documint's 23 integrations may be a better fit.

-TypeFlow vs. Documint: integrations
+TypeFlow vs. Documint: Integrations

 TypeFlow focuses on seamless integration with Airtable, which is perfect for users who primarily work with Airtable data.